 SNPs and allelic variants.
 Lactose as an example

 Therefore, if we look at the case of the lactose intolerance, a simple example because it is composed of a single gene, all human beings present the gene for lactase (the enzyme that metabolizes lactose).
-This gene is exactly the same in all of us, except for (let's imagine) a specific nucleotide.
-A change in this nucleotide will make it possible for us to metabolize lactose or not, and this will be the SNP or polymorphism of lactose intolerance.
+This gene is exactly identical in all of us, except for (let's imagine) a specific nucleotide.
+A change in this nucleotide will cause us to be able to metabolize lactose or not, and this will be the SNP or polymorphism of lactose intolerance.

 In other cases (the vast majority), several SNPs (of the same or different gene) are required to obtain a specific phenotype.
 It is the composition of these SNPs which gives us a concrete result.
 For example, in the case of a predisposition to some disease, the sum of all SNPs will determine which way the balance leans the most, towards the side of little predisposition to suffer it or to that of a lot predisposition.